-Our homemade turkey pot pie is packed with tender chunks of leftover turkey, a mix of savory vegetables, and a creamy white wine sauce.
+Our homemade creamy turkey pot pie is packed with tender chunks of leftover turkey, a mix of savory vegetables, and a creamy white sauce.
 That rich, delicious filling is tucked perfectly inside a golden, buttery pie crust and each bite is pleasantly cozy and satisfying.

 This leftover turkey pot pie is just one reason you’ll be so glad you have all that holiday turkey remaining!
 It’s an easy turkey pot pie recipe that checks all the right boxes- flaky crust, creamy filling, and an all-around crowd-pleaser.